 Gov.Bar R. VI registration, late registration, and reinstatement fees are paid into the fund.
-Effective July 1, 2019, commencing with the start of Fiscal year 2020, the Bar Admissions Fund was eliminated and Gov.Bar R. I was amended so that the fees charged and collected by the Court for admissions-related services are deposited into the Attorney Services Fund.
-The fund also receives revenue from other sources pursuant to the Rules for the Government of the Bar, including fees related to legal interns, the temporary certification program, foreign legal consultants, pro hac vice, cost reimbursements from disciplined attorneys, and civil penalties and costs assessed against persons who are found to have engaged in the unauthorized practice of law.
+Gov.Bar R. I fees charged and collected by the Court for admissions-related services, are deposited in the Attorney Services Fund.
+The fund also receives revenue from other sources pursuant to the Rules for the Government of the Bar, including fees related to legal interns, the temporary certification program, foreign legal consultants, pro hac vice, applications for admission to the practice of law, for admission to the practice of law, applications for the admission to the practice of law, cost reimbursements from disciplined attorneys, and civil penalties and costs assessed against persons who are found to have engaged in the unauthorized practice of law.

-Pursuant to Gov.Bar R. VI(14), the moneys in the fund are used to (1) investigate complaints alleging misconduct pursuant to Gov. Bar R. V or Gov.Jud.
-R. II and alleging unauthorized practice of law pursuant to Gov.Bar R. VII; (2) support the activities of the Lawyers' Fund for Client Protection, the Commission on Continuing Legal Education, and the Board on the Unauthorized Practice of Law; (3) fund any activity considered necessary by the Supreme Court for the government of the bar and the judiciary of Ohio; (4) fund matters approved by the Court and related to the admission of applicants to the practice of law; and (5) support any activities related to the administration of justice considered necessary by the Supreme Court.
+Pursuant to Gov.Bar R. VI, Section 14, the moneys in the fund are used to (1) investigate complaints alleging misconduct pursuant to Gov.Bar R. V or Gov.Jud.
+R. II and alleging unauthorized practice of law pursuant to Gov.Bar R. VII, (2) support the activities of the Lawyers' Fund for Client Protection, the Commission on Continuing Legal Education, and the Board on the Unauthorized Practice of Law; (3) fund any activity considered necessary by the Supreme Court for the government of the bar and the judiciary of Ohio; (4) fund matters approved by the Court and related to the admissions of applicants to the practice of law; and (5) support any activities related to the administration of justice considered necessary by the Supreme Court.

-SCHEDULE 1 of this report contains a summary of fund expenditures for fiscal years 2020 and 2021 and allocations for fiscal year 2022.
+SCHEDULE 1 of this Report contains a summary of fund expenditures for Fiscal Years 2021 and 2022 and allocations for Fiscal Year 2023.

-Disciplinary Expenses (60.1%)
+Disciplinary Expenses (60.4%)

-Attorney Services Administration (23.1%)
+Attorney Services Administration (24.4%)

-Lawyers' Fund for Client Protection (4.5%)
+Lawyers' Fund for Client Protection (3.7%)

-Ohio Lawyers Assistance Program (7.9%)
+Ohio Lawyers Assistance Program (0.7%)

-Ohio Access to Justice Foundation (4.4%)
+Ohio Access to Justice Foundation (0.4%)

-Figure 1 - Fiscal Year 2021 Expenditures
+Figure 1: Fiscal Year 2022 Expenditures

 II.
-Summary of Fund Activity in Fiscal Year 2021
+Summary of Fund Activity in Fiscal Year 2022